The Shonkin Sag in central Montana is one of the most spectacular

 of the ice blocking its way.
 One might expect a catastrophic

-flood, like that which resulted fromt the overflow of Lake Missoula,
+flood, like that which resulted from the overflow of Lake Missoula,

-spreading over a broad expanse at the food of the Highwood Mountains,
+spreading over a broad expanse at the foot of the Highwood Mountains,

 carrying away ice, boulders, and everything in its path.